arjunguha/BigCodeBench-X/README.md

 - A preliminary version of the benchmark is in this [Hugging Face Dataset](https://huggingface.co/datasets/nuprl-staging/BigCodeBench-MultiPL).

+- We are putting generations from models in this [Hugging Face Dataset](https://huggingface.co/datasets/nuprl/BigCodeBench-MultiPL-Results).

 - See this [Google Sheet](https://docs.google.com/spreadsheets/d/1KMcZ_sFjM5N6XoUntgIip9ZkSu-htKthlx8DUD-AG90/edit?usp=sharing)
   for model evaluations.